tv4you2016/squeezelite-esp32/README.md

 - model: pca9535 (only tested today), pca85xx (untested) and mcp23017 (soon)
 - addr: inthe i2c address decimal
 - port: use either "system" port (shared with display for example) or "dac" port (system is default)
-- base: GPIO numbering offset to use everywhere else (default 100)
+- base: GPIO numbering offset to use everywhere else (default 40)
-- count: number of GPIO of expander (default 16 - might be obsolted if model if sufficient)
+- count: number of GPIO of expander (default 16 - might be obsolted if model if sufficient to decide)
 - intr: real GPIO to use as interrupt.

 Note that PWM ("led_brightness" below) is not supported for expanded GPIOs, neither connecting them to a rotary encoder (for speed reason).
 Depending on the actual chipset, pullup or pulldown might be supported